 —Or the less-liked passages are ignored altogether.

 I admit to having done all of the above.
 I still do.
 We all do, and have to.
-I've come to peace with varied understandings of the Bible because I believe there is no humanly understood way to have the whole of the Bible all make internal and external sense.
+The Bible is long and complex, and, at times, contradictory.
+I've come to peace with varied understandings of the Bible because I believe there is no humanly understood way to have the whole of the Bible all make internal and external rational sense.
 Not in our finite, individual human minds.
 Not even in our collective human wisdom.
 Oh, I know people have tried, and try.
-Some have tried to boil the Bible down into one coherent, applicable-to-all system.
+Some have tried to boil the Bible down into one coherent, one-interpretation-fits-all-and-should-fit-all system.
 A number think they've succeeded.
 I'm not convinced.

 I think this paradox is part of the Bible's message.
 It is leaven worked through the bread.
 Extraordinary life hidden amidst "ordinary life" (which is also extraordinary, if we would but see it so).
 It is in our own personal working with what we believe the more important verses and passages to be that we are given the opportunity to learn how to live with the uncertainties of life.
 To have faith and to grow our faith.
 To decide what we believe, not only in word but also in practice, in the face of not really knowing how things are going to work out.
 This moving forward through uncertainty can teach us to trust God/ Source/ Universe at all times.
 Including when things look (or are, in fact) their most dire.